adventuregamestudio/ags/Windows/README.md

 * AGS_ALLEGRO_LIB - pointing to the location of allegro 4 library files;

 If you are working with AGS.Editor.NoNative solution then you do not have to make any of C++ libraries at all, but you will have to get compatible compiled AGS.Native.dll somewhere.
 For starters we suggest taking one from the latest release of AGS.

+### Known problems

+AGS Editor currently cannot create a new game without a template, even if it's just a blank project.
+Game templates are not embedded into the Editor itself, but have to be placed along with Editor's exe, in Templates subdirectory.
+You may get latest game templates from [our repository](https://github.com/adventuregamestudio/ags-templates), or copy them from any existing public release.

 ## Building AGS installer